 Vision Australia is an equal opportunity employer.
-We are a significant employer of people who are blind or have low vision, with 14.5% of total staff having vision impairment.
-We are leading advisors and developers of ICT systems to provide an enabling work environment, we practice affirmative action in employment of candidates who are blind or have low vision and we conduct regular research to build upon our evidence base.
+We are a significant employer of people who are blind or have low vision, with 14% of total staff having vision impairment.
+We are leading advisors and developers of ICT systems to provide an enabling work environment, we practice affirmative action in employment of BLV candidates and we conduct regular research to build upon our evidence base.